ElliotKillick/windows-vs-linux-loader-architecture/README.md

   - Contrast this with the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which encourages modularity
 - Windows architecture prioritizes [libraries that provide functionality](https://github.com/wine-mirror/wine/tree/master/dlls), [processes housing multiple threads](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#case-study-on-abba-deadlock-between-the-loader-lock-and-gdi-lock), and [local/remote procedure calls (LPC/RPC)](https://github.com/reactos/reactos/blob/f10d40f9122b926bf01b5409a6d3c3d9d06806c3/dll/win32/kernel32/client/dllmain.c#L138) over separate processes
   - Splitting the Windows API, C runtime, and lots of core system functionality across many DLLs (there are 3000+ DLLs in `C:\Windows\System32`) leaves more opportunities for actions done during library loading/unloading or initialization/deinitialization to go wrong
-  - Library loader initialization reentrancy issues
+  - Library loader reentrancy issues during module initialization
     - Microsoft mostly built the legacy loader to be reentrant, however, how it performed module initialization was subject to crashes or correctness issues due to the loader's poor ability to enforce the correct [order of operations when initializing modules](https://devblogs.microsoft.com/oldnewthing/20071213-00/?p=24183) or [even initializing modules at all](https://learn.microsoft.com/en-us/archive/blogs/mgrier/the-nt-dll-loader-dll_process_attach-reentrancy-step-2-getprocaddress) upon being reentered (**this issue was at the heart of the previous "`DllMain` Best Practices"**)
     - Microsoft introducing the (dynamic) dependency graph [starting with Windows 8](https://www.geoffchappell.com/studies/windows/km/ntoskrnl/inc/api/ntldr/ldr_ddag_node.htm) [*significantly* helps solve the module initialization problems](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#windows-loader-initialization-locking-requirements) such as when loading a library from `DllMain`, but there could potentially still be issues due to circular dependencies (["dependency loops"](https://learn.microsoft.com/en-us/windows/win32/dlls/dllmain#remarks))
    - The legacy loader effectively had a ["dependency graph"](https://learn.microsoft.com/en-us/archive/blogs/mgrier/the-nt-dll-loader-dll_process_attach-reentrancy-step-1-loadlibrary) (immediately collapsed into a linked list), however it was [only formed by walking the import address tables (IATs)](https://github.com/reactos/reactos/blob/513f3d179cff234821c359db034409e94a278320/dll/ntdll/ldr/ldrpe.c#L369) at the start of a load and [wasn't able to readjust dynamically](https://github.com/reactos/reactos/blob/513f3d179cff234821c359db034409e94a278320/dll/ntdll/ldr/ldrinit.c#L694) to the reentrant case of someone calling `LoadLibrary` from `DllMain`